TABLE OF CONTENTS

 This cookie is the reason you see ads for items you were previously browsing.
 This tactic is an attempt to get you back to the site to make a purchase.
 The advantages of this method include the fact that you don’t have to have collected the shopper’s email address to reach them.
 You also already know they are an interested shopper, so this is a warm or “qualified” lead, meaning conversion should be higher than a similar ad seen by a viewer for the first time.

 - Email marketing.
-If at some point through the checkout process, you happened to collect the email address of the shopper, you can send them “abandoned cart” emails.
+If at some point through the checkout process, you happened to collect the email address of the shopper, you can send them “abandoned cart” emails (in fact, you can download some free abandoned cart email templates here to get you started).
 This will allow you to remind the shopper of their intent to purchase and is a great time to offer incentives (like a discount or limited offer) to encourage the sale.

 The advantage of this method is that it can also reach those who were “not ready to purchase.”
 It gives you a way to remind them or of items they showed interest in.